microsoft/azuredevopslabs/labs/vstsextend/github/readme.md

    ![5](images/5.png)

-1. When access is granted, you will see a message that confirms the connection and you can name the connection accordingly and Click OK.
+1. When access is granted, you will see a message that confirms the connection and you can name the connection accordingly and click OK.

    ![6](images/endpoint5.png)